 Coordination within the digital access section between optical access and copper access to minimize complexity and optimize QoS.

 Techniques for inter-connection of transceivers with other physical layer and higher layer functionality.

+Techniques dealing with security aspects in point-to-point and point-to-multipoint topologies.

+Techniques dealing with medium access control across the binder in point-to-point and point-to-multipoint topologies.

 System (non-transceiver related) aspects of access network and customer premises equipment.